madetech/learn/core-skills/frontend-web-development/README.md

 For every level, as we should be "production ready" at every stage a you must deliver:

-- Responsive "mobile first" HTML/CSS (breakpoints at 320px, 768px, & 1024px)
+- Responsive, mobile-first, HTML/CSS for Mobile (320px) & Desktop (1024px)
 - Pixel perfect components in their main browser at defined breakpoints, however when resizing the built html should reflow.
 - Cross Browser tested
 - Semantic HTML